bigjohnson/SNH-C6112BN/README.md

  I used Windows 10 with internet explorer.
  ![](smartcam1.png)
  6. Insert the default Private Key **smartcam**
- 7. When apper a dialog box say that you must change the default Private Key repond yes.
+ 7. When apper a dialog box say that you must change the default Private Key respond yes.
  8. Insert the new Private Key two times:
  ![](smartcam3.png)
  **Write down the new Private Key because if you lose it you cannot connect to the camera.
 I try reset the camera with the reset pin hole but the Private Key remain my new one and don't return to smartcam!**